MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to removes the "Log Off `<username>`" item from the Start menu and prevents users from restoring it.

-- If you enable this policy setting, the Log Off `<username>` item does not appear in the Start menu.
+- If you enable this policy setting, the Log Off `<username>` item doesn't appear in the Start menu.
 This policy setting also removes the Display Logoff item from Start Menu Options.
-As a result, users cannot restore the Log Off `<username>` item to the Start Menu.
+As a result, users can't restore the Log Off `<username>` item to the Start Menu.

-- If you disable or do not configure this policy setting, users can use the Display Logoff item to add and remove the Log Off item.
+- If you disable or don't configure this policy setting, users can use the Display Logoff item to add and remove the Log Off item.

 This policy setting affects the Start menu only.
-It does not affect the Log Off item on the Windows Security dialog box that appears when you press Ctrl+Alt+Del, and it does not prevent users from using other methods to log off.
+It doesn't affect the Log Off item on the Windows Security dialog box that appears when you press Ctrl+Alt+Del, and it doesn't prevent users from using other methods to log off.

 > [!TIP]
 > To add or remove the Log Off item on a computer, click Start, click Settings, click Taskbar and Start Menu, click the Start Menu Options tab and, in the Start Menu Settings box, click Display Logoff.